connervieira/Predator/CONFIGURATION.md

     - For more information on what this setting can be used for, see the FSWebcam documentation by running `man fswebcam`.
 - `audio_alerts`
     - This setting determines whether or not Predator will make use of audible alerts.
-    - With this is set to `True`, Predator will play subtle alert noises when a plate is detected, and much more prominent noises when a plate in an alert database is detected.
+    - With this is set to `true`, Predator will play subtle alert noises when a plate is detected, and much more prominent noises when a plate in an alert database is detected.
 - `webhook`
     - This setting is used to define a webhook that Predator will send a request to when it detects a license plate in real-time mode.
     - This setting should either be left blank, or be set to a URL.
     - Flags can be used to supply information to the webhook.
         - Predator will replace `[L]` with the detected license plate.
         - Predator will replace `[T]` with the current time as a Unix epoch timestamp.
-        - Predator will replace `[A]` with the alert status of the plate (`True` or `False`).
+        - Predator will replace `[A]` with the alert status of the plate (`true` or `false`).
     - Examples:
         - `http://localhost/app.php?plate=[L]&time=[T]&alert=[A]`
         - `http://domain.tld/app/[L]`
 - `shape_alerts`
     - This setting determines whether or not Predator will use large shapes printed to the console to indicate certain important events.
-    - When set to `True`, Predator will use things like large ASCII circles, squares, and triangles to indicate when a plate has been detected, when an alert has been triggered, and when a plate has been read, but failed validation.
+    - When set to `true`, Predator will use things like large ASCII circles, squares, and triangles to indicate when a plate has been detected, when an alert has been triggered, and when a plate has been read, but failed validation.
     - If you intend on using Predator in a vehicle, this setting can drastically reduce the time it takes for you to look at the console output in order to figure out what Predator is doing.
 - `save_real_time_object_recognition`
     - This setting determines whether or not Predator will save all of the objects it recognizes to disk while running in real-time mode.
-    - When this is set to `False`, the objects recognized will only be printed to the console, and won't be saved to a file.
+    - When this is set to `false`, the objects recognized will only be printed to the console, and won't be saved to a file.

 ### Real-time Mode Default Settings